-Russian raw materials, which received a good momentum against the background of the devaluation of the ruble, continues to develop in export markets.
-The rating of the largest domestic exporting companies, prepared by the magazine "Expert", gives dynamics primarily on traditional resources - oil, gas, coal, and metal.
-At the same time, it is impossible not to mention the "newcomers" of the rating: four companies in the construction materials industry segment, among which X-for-Xxxx largest exporters, are two of them producing chrysotile-asbestos.
+Russian raw materials, which received a good impetus against the background of the devaluation of the ruble, continue to develop in export markets.
+The rating of the largest domestic exporting companies, prepared by the Expert magazine, gives the dynamics, first of all, in terms of traditional resources - oil, gas, coal, metal.
+At the same time, one cannot fail to note the “newcomers” of the rating - four companies in the segment of the building materials industry were included in the list of 200 largest exporters at once, two of which produce chrysotile asbestos.

-Building materials based on asbestos are traditionally considered one of the cheapest - this natural mineral allows you to produce high-quality products with a long service life.
-Russia has the world's largest raw material base of chrysotile-asbestos.
-The state balance accounted for 11 mineral deposits with total reserves of more than 100 million tons.
-Mining enterprises of Russia exploit three deposits - Bazhenovskoe, Kiembaevskoe and Ak-Dovurakskoe.
+Asbestos-based building materials are traditionally considered one of the cheapest - this natural mineral allows us to produce high-quality products with a long service life.
+Russia possesses the world's largest raw material base for chrysotile asbestos.
+The state balance includes 11 mineral deposits with total reserves of more than 100 million tons.
+Russian mining enterprises operate three deposits - Bazhenovskoye, Kiembaevskoye and Ak-Dovurakskoye.
 Their total reserves are 77,8 million tons of chrysotile.

 The companies "Uralasbest" and "Orenburg minerals", marked in the rating of the largest domestic export companies, occupy 142 and 153 places respectively.
 According to statistics, for 2015 year the total volume of exports of these enterprises amounted to 171,7 million dollars.